hashicorp/serf/website/source/docs/agent/options.html.markdown

   in alphabetical order.
 For more information on the format of the configuration files, see the "Configuration Files" section below.

+* `-discover` - Discover provides a cluster name, which is used with mDNS to automatically discover Serf peers.
+When provided, Serf will respond to mDNS queries and periodically poll for new peers.
+This feature requires a network environment that supports multicasting.

 * `-encrypt` - Specifies the secret key to use for encryption of Serf network traffic.
 This key must be 16-bytes that are base64 encoded.
 The easiest way to create an encryption key is to use `serf keygen`.
 All